DataDog/documentation/content/en/containers/kubernetes/apm.md

   text: "Assign tags to all data emitted by a container"
 ---

-This page describes how to setup and configure [Application Performance Monitoring (APM)][10] for your Kubernetes application.
+This page describes how to set up and configure [Application Performance Monitoring (APM)][10] for your Kubernetes application.

 {{< img src="tracing/visualization/troubleshooting_pipeline_kubernetes.png" alt="The APM troubleshooting pipeline: The tracer sends traces and metrics data from the application pod to the Agent pod, which sends it to the Datadog backend to be shown in the Datadog UI.">}}